CSC207-2022F-UofT/course-project-group-103/README.md

 # Real Estate App

-Our program provides a platform for owners, buyers, and real estate agents to connect with each other by sharing and viewing their properties.
+Our program provides a platform for owners, buyers, and real estate agents to connect with each other by sharing and viewing properties.

 ## Features at a Glance